Things To Do In Wroclaw, Poland [Guide By Locals]

 Trzonolinowiec in 2020

 Sky Tower with a height of 212m is the tallest building in Wrocław, and the 4th tallest in Poland (as of December 2022).
 Its construction finished in 2012 and currently serves as a residential, business, commercial, and recreation complex.
-Take a good look at the shape of the building as for many it’s quite interesting and peculiar – many swear that they see a phallus there! 😲
+Take a good look at the shape of the building as for many it resembles something interesting and peculiar!

-On the 49th Sky Tower floor, there is a viewpoint that offers amazing views over the whole city.
-The entrance to the Sky Tower viewpoint cost: normal – 25zł, reduced – 20zł (October 2023).
-You can buy tickets online on bilety.skytower website, or in the ticket office on the ground floor.
+On its 49th floor, there is a viewpoint that offers amazing views over the whole city.
+The entrance to the Sky Tower viewpoint costs 49zł for a normal ticket and 35zł for a reduced one (October 2024).
+You can buy tickets online on bilety.skytower.pl website, or in the ticket office on the ground floor.

 Monument of an Anonymous Passerby